go back to the home page

 2026-02-06

-spent yesterday and today cathing up with this page and preparing to get writing heavy on the blog. i also fixed a bug on the video player where it wouldnt work on latest chrome on non-av1 accelerated hardware.
+spent yesterday and today catching up with this page and preparing to get writing heavy on the blog. i also fixed a bug on the video player where it wouldnt work on latest chrome on non-av1 accelerated hardware.

 there were two bugs: